Helplines and professional support

 The national confidential NHS service for GPs and GP trainees in England.
 The GP Health Service can help doctors with issues relating to a mental health concern, including stress or depression, or an addiction problem, in particular where these might affect work.
 Access the service by emailing email@example.com or by calling 0300 0303 300.
 The service is available 8am–8pm Monday–Friday and 8am–2pm Saturday.

-BMA Counselling is staffed by professional telephone counsellors 24 hours a day, 7 days a week.
-They are all members of the British Association for Counselling and Psychotherapy and are bound by strict codes of confidentiality and ethical practice.
-The Doctor Advisor service runs alongside BMA Counselling giving doctors and medical students in distress or difficulty the choice of speaking in confidence to another doctor.
+BMA Wellbeing Support Services (formerly BMA Counselling and Doctors Advisor Service) has a counselling service staffed by professional telephone counsellors 24 hours a day, seven days a week.
+Counsellors are all members of the British Association for Counselling and Psychotherapy and are bound by strict codes of confidentiality and ethical practice.
+There is also a peer support service giving doctors and medical students in distress or difficulty the choice of speaking in confidence to another doctor who has experience of supporting colleagues.
 Call 0330 123 1245.

 Sick Doctors Trust

 Provides support and help for doctors, dentists and medical students who are concerned about their use of drugs or alcohol.
 A confidential helpline is available 24 hours a day on 0370 444 5163.

 DocHealth is a confidential, not-for-profit service giving doctors an opportunity to explore difficulties, both professional and personal, with senior clinicians.
 It is supported by the British Medical Association (BMA) and the Royal Medical Benevolent Fund (RMBF).
 Call 0207 383 6533 for more information.

 Health for Health Professionals

 A face-to-face counselling service for all doctors in Wales.
 Call 0800 058 2738 between 9am and 5pm Monday to Friday or visit the website (link above) for more information and out of hours support